jerobarraco/z/code_feats/04 - Loops.md

 for (;q=read();):
 	something<q>

-Im not actually sure to include this kind of side-effect
+Im not actually sure to include this kind of side-effect (assignment on evaluation)